Kent27/ai-setup/lean-agents-md-prompt.md

 ---

-## Phase 3: Generate Sub-Folder AGENTS.md Files
+## Phase 3: Create or Update Sub-Folder AGENTS.md Files

 **Target: concise but sufficient, typically ~40-90 lines for new files.
 Existing AGENTS.md files may expand up to 150 lines if needed.** Only for directories with non-obvious patterns.